-MORGANTOWN, W.Va. – Last Saturday, the WVU football team opened its season with a battle against the Missouri Tigers.
+MORGANTOWN, W.Va. – The WVU football team opened its season with a battle against the Missouri Tigers last Saturday.
 You may have noticed the fresh WVU125 decals featured on each side of the Mountaineers’ helmets, but did you notice the gold ribbon sticker displayed on the back?

 The gold ribbon is a symbol often used to honor those who are fighting or have fought a much larger battle than a football game: the battle against childhood cancer.